Faith2421/wpm-livestock-sys/README.md

  # Livestock Management System

 I built A comprehensive web-based application designed to manage various aspects of livestock on a farm, from basic animal records to health, breeding, feeding, vaccination, mortality, and movement data.
 This system demonstrates full-stack development capabilities using PHP and MySQL.
-I still need to fix a table theres an sql issue with Vaccines,pausably the missing colunm in the table.
+I still need to fix a table theres an sql issue with Vaccines,pausably the missing colunm in the table and Livestock table need to fix id requirements.
 ## Key Features

 Full CRUD Operations: for: